Japanese Mexicans

-Japanese Mexicans are Mexicans of Japanese ancestry.
-As of 2019, there are an estimated 76,000 people who are Japanese or of Japanese descent in Mexico.
+Japanese Mexicans are Mexican citizens of Japanese descent.
+Organized Japanese immigration to Mexico occurred in the 1890s with the foundation of a coffee-growing colony in the state of Chiapas.
+Although this initiative failed, it was followed by greater immigration from 1900 to the beginning of World War II.
+However, it never reached the levels of Japanese immigration to the Americas such as Brazil or the United States.

-Japanese immigration to Mexico began in the late 19th century, to found coffee growing plantations in the state of Chiapas.
-Although this initiative failed, it was followed by greater immigration from 1900 to the beginning of World War II, although it never reached the levels of Japanese immigration to countries like the United States, or Brazil.
-Immigration halted during World War II and many Japanese nationals and even some naturalized Mexicans citizens of Japanese origin were forced to relocate from communities in Baja California, Sinaloa and Chiapas to Mexico City and other areas in the interior until the war was over.
+Immigration halted during World War II and many Japanese nationals and even some naturalized Mexican citizens of Japanese origin were forced to relocate from communities in Baja California, Sinaloa, and Chiapas to Mexico City and other areas in the interior until the war was over.
 After the war, immigration began again, mostly due to Japanese companies investing in Mexico and sending over skilled employees.

 History

 Early history

-In the years 1613 through 1620, several diplomatic missions occurred on behalf of Japan to the Vatican in Rome, traveling through New Spain (arriving in Acapulco and departing from Veracruz) and visiting various ports-of-call in Europe.
+In the years 1613 through 1620, several diplomatic missions occurred on behalf of Japan to the Vatican, traveling through New Spain (arriving in Acapulco and departing from Veracruz) and visiting various ports of call in Europe.
 Although the final destination was not Mexico, this mission is viewed as the beginning of Japan–Mexico relations.
 They were led by Hasekura Tsunenaga, who was accompanied by more than one hundred Japanese Christians and merchants; as well as twenty-two samurai under the shōgun Tokugawa Ieyasu.
-A fight occurred in 1614 in which a Japanese samurai stabbed a Spanish soldier.
+A fight occurred in 1614 in which a Japanese samurai stabbed a Spanish soldier, Sebastián Vizcaíno.
 This was witnessed and recorded by historian Chimalpahin, who was the grandson of an Aztec nobleman.
-Some of Tsunega's delegation would stay and marry with the local Mexicans.
+Some of Tsunega's delegation would stay and marry the local Mexicans.

 Japanese were among the Asian slaves who were shipped from the Spanish Philippines in the Manila-Acapulco galleons to Acapulco.
 These slaves were all called "Chino", which meant Chinese.
-In reality, they were of diverse origins, including Japanese, Koreans, Malays, Filipinos, Javanese, Timorese and people from Bengal, India, Ceylon, Makassar, Tidore, Terenate and China.
+They were of diverse origins, including Japanese, Koreans, Malays, Filipinos, Javanese, Timorese, and people from Bengal, India, Ceylon, Makassar, Tidore, Terenate, and China.
 Filipinos made up most of their population.
 The people in this community of diverse Asians in Mexico was called "los indios chinos" by the Spanish.
 Most of these slaves were male and were obtained from Portuguese slave traders who obtained them from Portuguese colonial possessions and outposts of the Estado da India, which included parts of India, Bengal, Malacca, Indonesia, Nagasaki in Japan, and Macau.
 Spain received some of these Chino slaves from Mexico, where owning a Chino slave showed high status.
 Records of three Japanese slaves dating from the 16th century, named Gaspar Fernandes, Miguel and Ventura who ended up in Mexico showed that they were purchased by Portuguese slave traders in Japan, brought to Manila from where they were shipped to Mexico by their owner Perez.
 Some of these Asian slaves were also brought to Lima in Peru, where there was a small community of Asians made out of Chinese, Japanese, Filipinos, Malays, and others.